trinamntn08/3DWorld/README.md

-# 3D Visualizer
+# 3D World

-This project is designed to visualize 3D models and perform various manipulations on the models using OpenGL.
+This project is designed to visualize 3D world and perform various manipulations on the models using OpenGL.

 ## Prerequisites